 We arrived in Porto on a sunny afternoon, eager to explore the city.
 As we were still riding high on the awesomeness of Portugal we discovered in Lisbon, we were excited to uncover all the Porto attractions awaiting us.
 And let me tell you, we weren’t disappointed.

 Even though I knew that Porto is Portugal’s second-largest city, it still surprised me at how large it actually is.
-There was no way we would’ve been able to see all of it by foot in the short time we had.
-Thankfully, as any other touristy city, there are a number of hop-on, hop-off bus tour companies that can make seeing the city a bit more manageable.
+There was no way we would’ve been able to see all of it on foot in the short time we had.
+Thankfully, like any other touristy city, there are a number of hop-on, hop-off bus tour companies that can make seeing the city a bit more manageable.

-You can quickly hit main Porto attractions on the tour.
-It’s a quick and easy to get around Porto on the bus tour, plus you get to experience the city views from above.
+You can quickly hit the main Porto attractions on the tour.
+It’s quick and easy to get around Porto on the bus tour, plus you get to experience the city views from above.
 As it turns out, Porto definitely is a beautiful place.
 Also, 72 hours in Porto gives you a great taste of what you can find here.

 Best way to visit Porto in 72 hours

 We chose to take the hop-on, hop-off bus that gave us two day’s worth of transportation around town.
-I really enjoy these type of tours as they offer a chance to see more of a place, especially parts that are too far to walk to.
+I enjoy these types of tours as they offer a chance to see more of a place, especially parts that are too far to walk to.
 I think there are about three different bus companies, all offering pretty much similar routes, prices and promotions.
 You really can’t go wrong with any of them.

 In addition to the bus tour, we took a boat “cruise” along the waterfront.
 It was a great way to see Porto from a different angle and perspective.
 The boat ride is long enough to enjoy and not get bored.
 I highly recommend it.